-On May 31, 2016 we acquired machinery & equipment, electronics manufacturing business and logistics business from a German company, Periscope, GmbH ("Periscope") and placed them in three newly formed entities: ROB Cemtrex Assets UG, ROB Cemtrex Automotive GmbH and ROB Cemtrex Logistics GmbH respectively.
+On May 31, 2016, we acquired machinery & equipment, electronics manufacturing business and logistics business from a German company, Periscope, GmbH ("Periscope") and placed them in three newly formed entities: ROB Cemtrex Assets UG, ROB Cemtrex Automotive GmbH and ROB Cemtrex Logistics GmbH respectively.
 Periscope's electronic manufacturing business deals primarily with the major German automotive manufacturers, including Tier 1 suppliers in the industry, as well as for industries like telecommunications, industrial goods, luxury consumer products, display technology, and other industrial OEMs.
 Periscope had more than 35 years of industrial operating experience.

-The acquisition date fair value of the total consideration transferred was approximately \$8.9 million, which consisted of the following:
+The acquisition date fair value of the total purchase was approximately \$8.9 million, which was provided as follows;